jodobear/pdf_stamper-pdftk/README.md

 # PDF Stamper using pdftk library

-This python script batch stamps/watermarks pdf documents.
+This python script batch stamps/watermarks pdf documents on ubuntu based linux.

 ### NOTE: Save this script in it's dedicated folder.
 The folder should only contain this script.